Welcome to the Easy MTD help.

 Resetting to the Default Date

-To return the year to date to its default (e.g. the current date), click the Reset button () on the main interface.
+To return the year to date to its default (e.g. the current date), click the Reset button () in the VAT Information Period panel found on any page in the Value Added Tax section.

 Viewing Obligations

-Before a VAT return can be submitted or a VAT return and its associated submission receipt can be viewed, the Obligations page must be opened.
-This is accessed by clicking the Obligation option on the Value Added Tax menu, or the Obligations link on the Welcome page or Value Added Tax page.
+Before a VAT return can be submitted or a VAT return and its associated submission receipt can be viewed, the Obligations page (see figure below) must be opened.
+This is accessed by clicking the Obligation option on the Value Added Tax menu, or the Obligations link in the Welcome section or Value Added Tax section.

 Fig. Obligations page